 “PS I am travelling solo” — his message ended with the most important part!

-A solo traveller is always scared of a new language, not until he has experienced a few journeys.
-I remember I tried so hard to learn a few phrases in Dzonkha, using the internet, before I travelled Bhutan — my first ever solo journeys.
+A solo traveller is always scared of a new language, and that the language barrier can be a problem, not until he has experienced a few journeys.
+I remember I tried so hard to learn a few phrases in Dzongkha, using the internet, before I travelled Bhutan — my first ever solo journeys.
 But as I travelled a little more, familiarized myself to the art of long-term travelling, I realised that language makes from a little to no impact, on our survival.
 But if the idea of travelling was more than just survival, and you wanted to know the country’s local culture, then language plays a significant difference.

 However, learning a few basic phrases is important and isn’t much of a tall order.
-Phrases likes Hello.
-How are you.
-How much is it.
-Thank you and Goodbye – can make your journey a lot smoother.
+Phrases like Hello.
+How are you?
+How much is it?
+Thank you and Goodbye can make your journey a lot smoother.
 In addition to that, learn how to count in the local language.
 Don’t bother with the names of common food because you’re eventually going to recognise them, but numbers help you do a lot – particularly if you’re a backpacker.